Great San Francisco Restaurants with Waterfront Dining

-Outdoor dining is back on the menu, so why not see what's being served up at some of San Francisco's best waterfront restaurants?
+Outdoor dining is more popular than ever in San Francisco, so why not see what's being served up at some of the city's best waterfront restaurants?
 These establishments along the Embarcadero, Fisherman's Wharf, and PIER 39 offer you a feast for the eyes, as well as your other senses.
 The best part?
 With our walkable waterfront just on the other side of your table, you can take a stroll to burn off whatever indulgences strike your fancy.
 Here are some of the best places for waterfront dining in the City by the Bay.

-If you’re a fan of ceviche, pisco sours and other Peruvian dishes, this is your place.
+If you’re a fan of ceviche, pisco sours, and other Peruvian dishes, La Mar is your place.
 The causas (whipped potatoes with toppings) and empanadas are also tasty.
 Bonuses: lunch, brunch, happy hour, a cheerful maritime look and a prime location right on the water.

 Proudly serving "fresh seafood, strong drinks, and live music," Pier 23 Cafe offers such comfort food favorites as baked cheese gnocchi and blackened fish and grits.
 Enjoy these and other dishes while soaking up the sun at one of their outdoor tables.

-A sister restaurant to Epic, this upscale place is known for its extensive oyster bar, outdoor patio, happy hour and menu of sustainable seafood, from grilled spot prawns to local salmon.
+A sister restaurant to Epic, the upscale Waterbar is known for its extensive oyster bar, outdoor patio, happy hour and menu of sustainable seafood, from grilled spot prawns to local salmon.
 The floor-to-ceiling aquariums get as much attention as the view.

 Boudin at Fisherman’s Wharf has a sourdough starter from 1849.
-Their handsome Bistro is where you can get the dish that tourists always associate with SF: chowder in a sourdough bowl.
+Their handsome Bistro is where you can get the dish that visitors always associate with San Francisco: clam chowder in a sourdough bowl.
 There are also oysters, mussels, cioppino and more.
 Kids are welcome.

-Tucked right in the Wharf, this seafood spot has been open for more than 50 years.
+Tucked right in the Wharf, Scoma's has been serving seafood for more than 50 years.
 The Lazy Man’s cioppino (with picked crab) is a classic, as are their crab cakes, shrimp or crab Louis and petrale doré.
 It’s not cheap, but at least the valet parking is free.

 The first restaurant in the neighborhood to offer a 100% sustainable seafood menu, Fog Harbor has a wide variety of signature dishes on hand, as well as surprising specials.
 Come with some hungry friends and see if you can make it through their unbelievable shellfish platter.